 |Good||3.0-3.9||The application excels in most relevant aspects of the review criteria and reasonably addresses all others.
 Certain improvements are possible.|

 |Fair||2.0-2.9||The application excels in some relevant aspects of the review criteria.
 Relevant aspects could be better addressed and/or need to be revised or improved.|

 |Poor||1.0-1.9||The application broadly addresses relevant aspects of the review criteria.
 Relevant aspects of the review criteria are unclear, are missing or require major revisions or improvements.|

 |Insufficient||0-0.9||The application fails to provide convincing information, has serious inherent flaws or gaps and/or relevant aspects of the review criteria are missing.
 Extensive revisions will be required.|

 Confidentiality of Information

 Compute Canada safeguards the information it receives from applicants.
-All proposals are available for review by all Compute Canada reviewers and the RAC Administrative Committee.
-All reviewers are required to sign a non-disclosure agreement and Compute Canada’s Conflict of Interest policy, and they are instructed to keep all proposal information confidential and to use it only for review purposes.
+All reviewers are required to sign a Non-Disclosure agreement and accept the Conflict of Interest Policy.
+They are instructed to keep all proposal information confidential and to use it only for review purposes.
+All proposals are available for review by all reviewers and the RAC Administrative Committee.

 Use of Personal Information